ravgotrasahil/ravgotrasahil-github.io/teaching/r/titanic/titanic.md

     TitanicSurvival = read.csv('TitanicSurvival.csv')

-Let's look at the first few lines of the data set using the `head` function.
+Let's look at the first few lines of the data set, which we can do using the `head` function.

     head(TitanicSurvival)